f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 Now that the application has been deployed, examine the applications's deployment manifests.

-1. Locate the manifests/brewz (TODO: verify) folder in your repo.
+1. Locate the `manifests/brewz` folder in Visual Studio Code.

 1. The `app.yaml` file contains the application's `Deployment` and `Service` resources to install the applications pods and expose them.